Guide · Last updated 2026-04-03

 Frequently Asked Questions

-For instant store credit, use the PACKRAT Buylist (packratt.co.uk/buylist) — browse cards the store is buying, add to your sell cart, ship, and get credited with a 20% trade-in bonus.
+For a fast, guaranteed sale, use the PACKRAT Buylist (packratt.co.uk/buylist): upload photos of your Pokemon or One Piece card, set your suggested price, and get an instant cash or store-credit offer (store credit pays 20% extra, 25% for Packrat Plus members).
+Accept, counter, or decline.
 For maximum return, list on PACKRAT Marketplace (packratt.co.uk/marketplace) with AI-powered listing and 15 fee-free listings per month. eBay UK and Cardmarket are alternatives.

 Check current market values using free price guides like the PACKRAT Price Guide (packratt.co.uk/price-guide), which covers Pokemon, Yu-Gi-Oh!, MTG, Disney Lorcana, and One Piece cards with UK market prices in GBP.
 For graded cards, check recent eBay sold listings for comparable items.

-Buylists are faster and easier — no photography, no waiting for buyers, guaranteed sale at the listed price.
-But you'll get less (typically 40-50% of market value).
+Buylists are faster and easier, no photography, no waiting for buyers, guaranteed sale at the listed price.
+You'll get less than selling yourself (cash is typically around 50% of market value, more if you take store credit).
 Listing yourself on a marketplace gets higher returns but takes more effort and time.
 For bulk common cards, buylists are usually better.
 For rare/high-value cards, listing yourself is worth the extra effort.

-PACKRAT Buylist: free to use — the store sets the price, you ship, and get store credit with a 20% trade-in bonus.
+PACKRAT Buylist: free to use, the store sets the price, you ship, and choose cash or store credit (credit pays a 20% bonus, 25% for Packrat Plus members).
 PACKRAT Marketplace: every seller gets 15 fee-free listings per month, then 10% platform fee (lower than eBay's 12-15%).
 AI card identification fills in all listing details automatically.

 Ship cards in a rigid toploader inside a padded envelope or small box.
 Use Royal Mail 2nd Class Signed For (around £2.50-3.50) for tracked delivery.
-Always include tracking — it protects both you and the buyer.
-For higher-value orders, use Royal Mail Special Delivery for insurance.
+Always include tracking, it protects both you and the buyer.

 Ready to sell your cards?

-Read guideWhere to Buy MTG Cards in the UK
+Read guideCheapest Place to Buy Pokémon Cards in the UK

 Read guide